-For providers, price is the number one barrier in Electronic Health Records (EHR) adoption, according to a study by the National Institutes of Health.
+For providers, price is the number one barrier to Electronic Health Records (EHR) adoption, according to a study by the National Institutes of Health.
 Determining your bottom line cost can be anything but straightforward.

 Debunking Myths About Medical Software Costs for Practices